 Forecast

 With timely and proper treatment of a sick child, dysentery is curable.
 Recovery of children occurs in the absence of complications (usually three or four weeks from the onset of the disease).
-But complete recovery of the mucosa lasts up to 3 months or longer.
+But complete restoration of the mucosa lasts up to 3 months or longer.

 Prevention of shigellosis